 You can apply online through the HuntFishPA system, which will also tell you your status of the application and how many points you have acquired.

-Choosing a preferred zone can make a difference if you are looking to do it yourself.
+Choosing a preferred zone can make a difference if you want to do it yourself.
 Pennsylvania currently has 14 different elk zones, but some of those zones don't have options for each season.
-Knowing the amount of public land available and road access are two major contributors.
+Two major contributors are knowing the amount of public land available and road access.
 Elk have been successfully harvested in all of the zones available, so if you're not sure where you want to apply - don't worry that much.
 If you choose a zone and your name gets drawn, but the tags in that zone are already allotted, than they will give you the next available tag in another zone.
 You might want to look at the harvest data and maps located here.
 Another resource for looking at the zones is the PA Game Commission Elk Hunt Zones Map Book.

-Lastly, I use OnX Maps to really dive into these zones.
+Lastly, I use the Spartan Forge app to really dive into these zones.
 You can find where the game commission plants food plots from the aerial view, which the elk like to feed in.
 In addition, you can find the public/private land boundaries and road access that may sway your decision one way or another.
-Use code EMW to save 20% off the onX Hunt app.
+Use code eastmeetswest to save 20% off the Spartan Forge app.

 Each of these zones has the potential to produce Boone & Crockett caliber elk.

 I'm looking at previous harvest statistics through the harvest map links, as well as using my knowledge of the area to pick a preferred zone, but like I said above - all of the zones with available tags will produce huge elk and an unbelievable experience!
 I will be applying for all three seasons and for bull only in all of the seasons.
-Your odds are much higher by applying for any available tags, as you can see in the chart above.
-With that being said, I am set on trying to get a bull tag so that is my reason for applying this way.
+Your odds are much higher by applying for any available tags.
+With that being said, I am set on trying to get a bull tag, so that is my reason for applying this way.
 If you want the best chance at drawing any tag, then any available option is the way to go.

-If you are lucky enough to draw one of these coveted tags, check out the PGC's management plan to get a history on the elk in Pennsylvania as well as where they typically live and thrive.
-If drawn, Pennsylvania residents may purchase an elk license for $25 and $250 for nonresidents.
-Licenses are on sale now and you can apply for elk through midnight (Eastern Standard Time) on July 31, 2021.
-Licenses will be drawn on August 21st at the Elk Country Visitor Center in Benezette Township.
+If you are lucky enough to draw one of these coveted tags, check out the PGC's management plan to get a history of the elk in Pennsylvania as well as where they typically live and thrive.
+Pennsylvania residents may purchase an elk license for $25 and $250 for nonresidents if drawn.
+Licenses are on sale now, and you can apply for elk through midnight (Eastern Standard Time) on July 16, 2023.
+Licenses will be drawn on July 29, 2023 at the Elk Country Visitor Center in Benezette Township.